 On Sunday, in the ballroom under the same roof as the worlds greatest motorcars, a dazzling array of the worlds most beautiful and technically advanced-for-their-age bicycles will be brought together.
 The main focus is lightweight racing and touring bicycles from the 1930’s through mid 1980’s.
 Modern custom built bicycles (with an emphasis on steel) will also be on display.

-High-performance, non-suspension mountain bikes of the period are invited.
-There will also be a display area set aside for antique bicycles (especially those from the 1920’s and 1930’s).
+High-performance, non-suspension mountain bikes of the period are also invited as are antique bicycles (especially those from the 1920’s and 1930’s).
+While balloon and krate bicycles have appeal, they are not appropriate at this event.

 Seminars

-The 2022 seminars were a huge success!
-For 2024 we’ll build on that success and create an amazing program that you’re sure to enjoy!
+The 2022 and 2024 seminars were a huge success!
+For 2026 we’ll build on that success and create an amazing program that you’re sure to enjoy!

 On Friday & Saturday some of the world’s finest framebuilders and leading vintage bicycle experts will share, inspire, and educate.
 Additionally, special guests who’s knowledge bridges both the bicycle and automotive fields will share their knowledge.

-On both days, a casual lunch will precede the presentations.
+On both days, a casual lunch will be provided.
 At various times during lunch and the presentations, the museum will operate a cash bar.

 Swap Meet